Joel Kinnaman: Personal life

 Kinnaman grew up with the condition of pectus excavatum, with a caved-in appearance of the chest.
-He underwent surgery prior to the filming of Altered Carbon, inserting two metal bars to push the sternum outward in order to correct the deformity.
+He underwent surgery prior to the filming of Altered Carbon, inserting two metal bars to push the sternum outward to correct the deformity.

 Kinnaman has been a fan of his hometown football club Hammarby IF from an early age.

 Due to his constant traveling, Kinnaman's accent is noticeably mixed.
-While he identifies it as an American accent, he has stated that the "melody" is wrong and has since been working to perfect it.
+While he identifies it as an American accent, he stated in a 2014 interview that the "melody" is wrong and worked to perfect it.

 Kinnaman was married to Swedish tattoo artist Cleo Wattenström from 2015 to 2018.
 He subsequently began a relationship with Swedish-Australian model Kelly Gale in early 2019.
 The couple announced their engagement in January 2021.
+Gale announced via Instagram that the couple married in 2024 during the Burning Man Festival.

+Legal issues

-On 6 August 2021, Kinnaman filed and was granted a temporary restraining order against his ex Gabriella Magnusson, who he alleged was threatening him in an attempt to extort him after they had been in a brief romantic relationship in late 2018.
+On 6 August 2021, Kinnaman obtained a temporary restraining order against Gabriella Magnusson, whom he alleged was threatening him in an attempt to extort him after they had been in a brief romantic relationship in late 2018.
 Magnusson denied trying to extort Kinnaman.
-On 11 August, the Swedish Prosecution Authority confirmed that Kinnaman had been accused of rape in an ongoing investigation.
+On 11 August 2021, the Swedish Prosecution Authority confirmed that Kinnaman had been accused of rape in an ongoing investigation.
+The investigation was closed without prosecution in October 2022.